-- 10. This Court has subject-matter jurisdiction under 28 U.S.C. § 1332(a), based on complete diversity of citizenship between Plaintiffs and each Defendant.
-See supra ¶¶ 3-4. - 11.
-The amount in controversy exceeds \$75,000. - 12.
-Venue is proper in this Court pursuant to 28 U.S.C. § 1391 because the events or omissions giving rise to Plaintiffs' claims occurred in this judicial district. - California and in this District, distributes the APAP Products in this District, receives substantial compensation and profits from sales of the APAP Products in this District, and has made material omissions and misrepresentations and breaches of warranties in this District and caused injuries in this District to Plaintiffs, among others, so as to subject each Defendant to in personam jurisdiction in this District.
-It was foreseeable at all times that each Defendant could be haled into court in the State of California for its conduct that caused injuries to citizens of California, like Plaintiffs in this action.
-An exercise of in personam jurisdiction by this Court over each Defendant comports fully with due process and does not offend traditional notions of fair play and substantial justice. - 14.
-Each Defendant is registered to transact business in California.
+- 12. This Court has subject-matter jurisdiction under 28 U.S.C. § 1332(a), based on complete diversity of citizenship between Plaintiffs and Defendants.
+See supra ¶¶ 3-4. - 13.
+The amount in controversy exceeds \$75,000. - 14.
+Venue is proper in this Court pursuant to 28 U.S.C. § 1391 because the events or omissions giving rise to Plaintiffs' claims occurred in this judicial district. - 15.
+Defendants have conducted and continue to conduct substantial business in the State of California and in this District, distribute the APAP Products in this District, receive substantial compensation and profits from sales of the APAP Products in this District, and have made material omissions and misrepresentations and breaches of warranties in this District and caused injuries in this District to Plaintiffs, among others, so as to subject Defendants to in personam jurisdiction in this District.
+It was foreseeable at all times that Defendants could be haled into court in the State of California for their conduct that caused injuries to citizens of California, like Plaintiffs in this action.
+An exercise of in personam jurisdiction by this Court over Defendants comports fully with due process and does not offend traditional notions of fair play and substantial justice. - 16.
+Defendants are registered to transact business in California.